vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_qsc_cli.rst

    .. note:: For information on the supported machine configurations of the development kit, see the table *MACHINE and QCOM_SELECTED_BSP parameter value* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.

    a.
-Execute the build commands for a specific configuration:
+Run the build commands for a specific configuration:

       ::